-- A weld from flux-cored wire will be covered by slag.
-Use a chipping hammer to knock this off.
-Be careful not to damage the weld or base material. - Use a wire brush to further clean the weld or use an angle grinder (sold separately) to shape the weld.
+- 1. A weld from flux core wire will be covered by slag, use the Chipping Hammer to knock this off.
+Be careful not to damage the weld or base material. - 2.
+Then, use the Wire Brush to further clean the weld or use an angle grinder (sold separately) to shape the weld.